aetohamy/Egyptian-Banknote-Classifer-Counter/README.md

 - [x] Detect banknote in slightly rotated input images.
 - [x] Detect banknotes that suffers from different types of noise.
 - [x] Detect some banknotes that are intersecting

+Project of Image Processing Course fully implemented in MATLAB using Image Processing Toolbox.